 Foods that may cause erectile dysfunction

-Erectile dysfunction (ED), also known as impotence is defined as the persistent inability to attain and maintain an erection enough for satisfactory sexual performance.
+Erectile dysfunction (ED), also known as impotence is defined as the persistent inability to achieve and keep an erection enough for satisfactory sexual performance.
 Mr Baghdadi (Consultant Obstetrician, Gynaecologist and Specialist in Infertility at BMI The Priory Hospital) explains the impact of food and diet on erectile dysfunction.

 Why does erectile dysfunction happen?

 Erectile dysfunction is a very common condition.
 It is estimated that 50% of all men between the ages of 40 and 70 will have it at different severities.
 The causes can be both physical and psychological.

 Psychological causes can include mental illnesses such as, anxiety and depression.
 Relationship problems can also affect erectile dysfunction.